Tidy up hacks for full time workers

 Don't put them on "the chair": they will eventually pile up and they will be a pain to sort the next time.

-Then I would head in the kitchen for dinner and some deserved relax.
+Then I would head in the kitchen for dinner and some deserved relaxation.

-After having some food and before leaving the kitchen I would get a general and very basic clean: washing up the dirty dishes, cleaning the stove, swipe the floor.
+After having some food and before leaving the kitchen I would get a general and very basic clean: washing up the dirty dishes, cleaning the stove, and swiping the floor.

 I don't want to wake up the next morning and see dirt everywhere while I am having my coffee.
 There is nothing in the world I would hate more than that.

 Before going to bed, I would prepare my clothes for the following day and gather everything I need so that I won't rush the next day.

 I am a rather anxious person and sometimes when I was skipping this part I would have trouble to get some proper sleep because my brain was in constant alarm mode about that thing I didn't do and therefore I needed to remember the next day.